TypeScript | Type Challenges

 type Length<T extends readonly any[]> = T["length"]

-Implement the built-in Exclude<T, U>
+Implement the built-in Exclude<T, U>.

 type MyExclude<T, U> = T extends U ? never : T

 If we have a type which is wrapped type like Promise.
 How we can get a type which is inside the wrapped type?
-For example if we have Promise<ExampleType>
+For example if we have Promise<ExampleType> how to get ExampleType?

 type Awaited<T> = T extends Promise<infer R> ?
 R : never